Create an Airwallex account today

 PayPal

-PayPal supports a variety of payment methods, including credit and debit cards, bank transfers, and PayPal balances.
-The platform also offers invoicing, subscription payments, and mobile payments.
+PayPal supports several payment methods, including credit and debit cards, bank transfers, and PayPal balances.
+It also offers invoicing, subscription payments, and mobile payments.

 Pros